chisui/dakka/thesis/main.md

 In addition there are rich facilities to create distributed systems in Haskell.

 Unfortunately Cloud Haskell has to be somewhat opinionated since some features it provides would not be possible otherwise.
-The biggest problem is the fact that Haskell does not provide a way to serialize functions at all.
+The biggest problem is the fact that Haskell does not provide a way to serialize functions at all[@paper-thitc, chap.
+5, 6].
-Cloud Haskell solves the function serialization problem through the `distributed-static` package which requires some restrictions in the way functions are defined to work.
+Cloud Haskell solves the function serialization problem through the *distributed-static*[@hackage-distributed-static] package, which requires some restrictions in the way functions are defined to work.

 ## Dependent Typing